braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/push_story.md

 article_title: Push Stories for iOS
 platform: iOS
 page_order: 27
-description: "This article shows how to set up Push Stories for your iOS application."
+description: "This reference article shows how to set up Push Stories for your iOS application."
 channel:
   - push